clearviction-devs/clearviction-sanity/README.md

 ex: **"offense-fish-1-cont"** -> in the offense section, the first page of the fishing violation questions, and the page is not an end page, so we continue.

 1. **section-name** - the section of the calculator that the page belongs to.
-The section name should correpsond to the name of the section of the calculator the page is in.
+The section name should correspond to the name of the section of the calculator the page is in.
 Options are:

 - head: the initial section of the calculator
 - offense: general questions about the offense